Specifications of Pacific Jewel

-- Pacific Jewel Atrium (3-decks central open floor area and social hub)
+- Atrium (3-decks central open floor area and social hub)

-- Charlie’s Bar; The Orient bar (English pub); MIX (specialty cocktails bar); Connexions Bar; The Cafe; Lido Pool Bar
+- Charlie's Bar; The Orient bar (English pub); MIX (speciality cocktails bar); Connexions Bar; The Cafe; Lido Pool Bar

-- Essentials Store; Tax and Duty Free Shops; PANDORA shop (jewelry); Aqua Hut (snorkeling equipment)
+- Essentials Store; Tax and Duty-Free Shops; PANDORA shop (jewellery); Aqua Hut (snorkelling equipment)